Release Planning: Effort (2)

 Some basic characteristics:

-* We find the 5 best experts on effort for this work.
-In all most all cases, this means the team of pigs.
+* We find the 5 best experts (or 4-7 people) on effort for this work.
+In almost all cases, this means the team of pigs.

 * Usually the Business Stakeholders (as I call them) will not stay around for this work.
 This is ok.
 Not ideal, but ok.
 We will bring them back in later.

-* We use the planning poker cards with the Fibonacci scale.
+* We use the estimation cards with the Fibonacci scale.

-* The approach is wide-band delphi.
+* The approach is Wide-Band Delphi estimation.
 Delphi means we use the best experts we can find.
 Wide-band means that we allow the experts to talk and learn from each other.
 This bears strong resemblance to the knowledge creation ideas from Takeuchi and Nonaka.

 The basic technique